FAIRplus/the-fair-cookbook/content/recipes/applied-examples/edhen-odhsi-sdo.md

 ### Generate final website version using HUGO

 The static site generator [HUGO](https://gohugo.io/) was used to create the [covid19.ohdsi.app](https://covid19.ohdsi.app/) website.
 To populate the website with metadata, so-called [archetypes](https://gohugo.io/content-management/archetypes/) were created.
 These archetypes are content templates that use the YAML format, as the JSON-LD format is not the easiest format to enter data, to manually populate the static website pages with metadata.
-Hence, these archetype templates are used for metadata instanciation of the website.
-(see chapter  [3]() and [4]() of this recipe).
+Hence, these archetype templates are used for metadata instanciation of the website. (see the previous sections of this recipe).

 Part of the content is populated automatically, by scraping information from the [OHDSI forum](https://forums.ohdsi.org/) and [README files](https://github.com/ohdsi-studies/StudyRepoTemplate) in the study-specific GitHub repositories.
 The metadata in YAML is converted to JSON-LD in the back end of the website.
 In the front end of the website, this meta data is shown in a human-readable way.